typealiased/mockingbird/README.md

 public typealias Codable = Decodable & Encodable
 ```

+Supporting source files do not allow you to generate mocks for external types such as those defined in third-party
+libraries or frameworks.
+Please see [Mocking External Types](/Documentation/MockingExternalTypes.md) for
+details and best practices.

 ### Starter Pack

-Mockingbird includes starter supporting source files for `Foundation`, `UIKit`, and other common system
+Mockingbird includes starter supporting source files for the Swift standard library and common system frameworks
-frameworks.
+such as `Foundation`.
 Download the latest
 [starter supporting source files](https://github.com/birdrides/mockingbird/releases/download/0.11.0/MockingbirdSupport.zip)
 and place the `MockingbirdSupport` folder in the root directory of your project.
+Note that supporting source files
+should not be imported into Xcode or added to any targets.

 If you share supporting source files between projects, you can specify a custom `--support` directory when
 running the CLI installer or generator.